run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

+(one-click-observability)=

 # One-Click Observability

 LlamaIndex provides **one-click observability** 🔭 to allow you to build principled LLM applications in a production setting.

 A key requirement for principled development of LLM applications over your data (RAG systems, agents) is being able to observe, debug, and evaluate your system - both as a whole and for each component.

 This feature allows you to seamlessly integrate the LlamaIndex library with powerful observability/evaluation tools offered by our partners.
 Configure a variable once, and you'll be able to do things like the following:

 -   View LLM/prompt inputs/outputs
-- That that the outputs of any component (LLMs, embeddings) are performing as expected
+-   Ensure that the outputs of any component (LLMs, embeddings) are performing as expected
 -   View call traces for both indexing and querying

 Each provider has similarities and differences.
 Take a look below for the full set of guides for each one!

 ## Usage Pattern